 Although we drove up from Derbyshire, you can fly into Glasgow, Edinburgh or Inverness, hire a car and drive across to the island.
 If you’re driving over to the island, check out this post on how best to get to the Isle of Skye.

 Get cheap car rental with RentalCars and self-drive to your heart’s content.

 Where Is Best To Stay On The Isle Of Skye With Kids

 We stayed in this quaint cottage to the south-west of the island near the Aird of Sleat (which is home to the most beautiful beach on the island.)
-However this means you have at least an hour’s drive to get up the Fairy Pools but it does mean you’re guaranteed tranquility and an exceptional view.
+However, this means you have at least an hour’s drive to get up the Fairy Pools but it does mean you’re guaranteed tranquillity and an exceptional view.

 The most central place to stay would be Broadford or Sligachan although those are also the busiest places to stay.

 There is no quick and easy way to book budget accommodation sadly.
 We regularly use these providers.
 We nearly always stay in self-catering accommodation but sometimes we book private rooms in hostels too.